 Elizabeth has put hundreds of titles on her dogs in various sports including agility, flyball, obedience, rally, tracking, herding, lure coursing, weight pulling and conformation.
 She is training two dogs in Nosework and hopes to spend time in dock diving soon!

 Sighthound PACH PDCH NATCH Andretti (Podengo Pequeno, 2008 - ) earned agility championships in three organizations and has been invited to the AKC Invitational numerous times and has attended twice.
-Andretti won HIT recently at his first ever Nosework competition!
+Andretti won HIT at his first ever Nosework competition!

 ADCH Polka-Dot (rescue Border Collie, 2013 - ) adores her Daddy.
 She loves agility and competed at both AKC Nationals and USDAA Nationals in 2019.
 Polka-Dot also loves swimming!